shiowwj/trello-like-app/README.md

 ### Duration

-The duration of this assessment is two days.
+The duration of this assessment is usually two days.

 ### Goal